 This is when you will sell your bond at a discount.

-How will you set the price of a bond in a discount?
+How will you set the price of a bond at a discount?
 Very simple.
 Use Excel’s PV function.

 =-PV (rate, nper, pmt, [fv], [type])